 The passage of P.A.
 100-0023 in 2017 provided a funding policy that puts the Plan on a path toward long-term solvency.
-After receiving pre-determined amounts for the last five years, this year the Plan began receiving employer contributions that are actuarially determined with the goal of reaching a 90% funded status by 2058.
-The funded ratio is projected to decrease from 44.5% in 2022 to 40.8% in 2026, increase slightly to 41.0% in 2029, decrease slightly to 40.8% in 2035, and then increase gradually to 90.0% in 2058.
+After receiving pre-determined amounts for five years, the Plan began receiving employer contributions that are actuarially determined with the goal of reaching a 90% funded status by 2058.
+The funded ratio is projected to decrease from 42.1% in 2023 to 39.5% in 2026, increase slowly for the next 20 years to 50.1% in 2046, and then increase quickly to 90.0% in 2058.
+While the statutory contributions are significantly more than had been received previously, they are still less than the Actuarially Determined Contribution until 2040.